arrange(filter(select(penguins, species, body_mass_g), species == "Adelie"), body_mass_g)15 Pipes and composition

 #> 2 Chinstrap 3733.

-Build incrementally.
-Run the first line, check the output.
-Add the next step, check again.
-Pipes invite exploration: you grow a pipeline one verb at a time, inspecting the intermediate data frame at each stage.
-When the result looks right, the pipeline is done.
+Build incrementally: run the first line, check the output, add the next step, check again.
+You grow a pipeline one verb at a time, inspecting the intermediate data frame at each stage, and when the result looks right the pipeline is done.

 penguins |>